 For such a big firm we've heard that it's a friendly place, with trainees and new assistants reporting that they are warmly welcomed and very quickly get into the swing of things.
 The general view is that it is a big City firm that is pleasant to work at, with good work and none of the hothouse culture found in some of its competitors.
 Well, maybe some.
-Whatever's in the water at NRP, it's obviously something special - the firm is a perennial high-scorer in the Firm of the Year Survey, especially for the white chocolate and macadamia cookies.
+Whatever's in the water at NRP, it's - the firm usually performs well in the Firm of the Year Survey, especially for the white chocolate and macadamia cookies.
 These delicacies are, however, always out of stock, victims of their own success.
 Only slightly less impressive are the toilets, which make a sound like a "whale's mating call when you flush

 Obviously - this being a City firm - the banking and asset finance groups are very busy, and long hours are required, but even here the atmosphere is decent enough.
 Pay is OK (and - supposedly - completely merit-based once you qualify so the salary bands to the right are just to provide an indication of the wedge associates 1PQE and above can expect), and a bonus kicks in once you bill in excess of 1,500 hours.
 This starts at 5%, and rises to 30% for those who bill more than 2,500 hours.
 Although if that's you, all you'll be fit to spend it on is psychiatric care.

 Despite that, the firm says that it takes work/life balance very seriously.
 Certainly there's "no face time required

 pastoral schemes in place for assistants and mentoring programmes for